tylertaboada/lab-authentication-with-passport/README.md

 ## Introduction

-In previous lessons, we have learned how important it is to have your user managed (saved and retrieved) successfully.
-In this lab, you will do it one more time, just to make sure we are ready to move forward into new knowledge conquests :wink:

-Overall, the goal is to understand how authentication and authorization work in a web applications, why these features are useful and to be able to implement Sign Up and Sign In features using Passport.
+Overall, the goal of this lab is to understand how authentication and authorization work in web applications, why these features are useful and to be able to implement Sign Up and Sign In features using Passport.

 ## Requirements